 Since $e_ve_{v'}^* F\in A$, its anti-symmetrisation is an anti-symmetric polynomial and hence divisible by $\delta$.
 As a consequence, $m_{v,v'}\in A_0$. \end{proof}

-\begin{lemma} The matrix weight $M$ we're considering in this section cannot be further reduced. \end{lemma} \begin{proof} Assume that it can.
+\begin{Lemma} The matrix weight $M$ we are considering in this subsection cannot be further reduced. \end{Lemma} \begin{proof} Assume that it can.
 By Corollary~\ref{sec:cor-shi-block-structure}, all $M_\mu$ can be made diagonal by the same matrix.
 In particular $M_{2\omega_1}$.
 We will show that this is not possible.

-For that we first find out, which entries of $M_{2\omega_1}$ are definitely zero by determining the supports of the coefficients $m_{v,v'}$ ($v,v'\in M_0^J$), i.e. the $W_0$-orbits of $L$ whose coefficient within $m_{v,v'}$ may be nonzero.
+For that we first find out, which entries of $M_{2\omega_1}$ are definitely zero by determining the supports of the coefficients $m_{v,v'}$ ($v,v'\in M_0^J$), i.e., the $W_0$-orbits of $L$ whose coefficient within $m_{v,v'}$ may be nonzero.
 We have the following supports: